 - AOI is selected and announced

 - An AOI advisory committee is established to provide a venue for interested and affected parties to offer input into the establishment of the MPA

 - The AOI boundary (including zoning, if applicable), conservation objectives, and conservation measures are finalized with consultation occurring with any interested and affected parties.

 - Overviews and assessments (ecological and biophysical, social, cultural, economic, risks posed by human activities) are completed for the AOI and conservation measures are proposed.

 - The selection of allowed human activities and the conditions under which they can be carried out are determined based on the level of risk associated with the activities to the achievement of the MPA conservation objectives.
-In addition, bottom trawling, mining, dumping and oil and gas activities are prohibited in all new federal MPAs, under the 2019 MPA protection standards.
+In addition, bottom trawling, mining, dumping and oil and gas activities are prohibited in all new federal MPAs, under the MPA Protection Standard.

 Step 3: Regulatory development

 - Key regulatory documents (regulations, regulatory impact analysis statement) are developed.